 Abortions take place in NHS hospitals or in private clinics.
 In England, the majority of women can choose to have an abortion, which is funded by the NHS, either at an NHS hospital or at a private clinic.
 In Scotland most abortions are carried out through the NHS in an NHS hospital.

 If you are not sure about how many weeks pregnant you are, you may need to have an ultra sound scan and/or an internal examination.

 There are two main methods of abortion: the medical and the surgical method.

 Early Medical Abortions (EMA) (up to 9 weeks of pregnancy)An early medical abortion (EMA) is one that can be carried out before 9 weeks of pregnancy.

 How is an early medical abortion done?This is a two-stage procedure, which involves separate visits to the unit.

-- On your first visit to the hospital or clinic you will be given a tablet called Mifepristone.
-This works by blocking the hormone that maintains the pregnancy.
-This drug can make some women feel sick.
+- For the first part of your treatment you will be given a tablet called Mifepristone.
+This drug can make some people feel sick.

-- On the second visit to the clinic you will be given more medicine a prostaglandin and cause the womb to contract and expel the pregnancy.
+- For the second part of your treatment you will be given more medicine, a drug called Prostaglandin.
+This will cause the womb to contract and expel the pregnancy.
 You will be given painkillers for stomach cramp and some anti-sickness medication to take if necessary.
-At this stage you will be observed for an hour and then may be allowed home.
-The pregnancy will be expelled over a period of 1 to 6 hours.
-In some regions the woman is required to stay at the hospital or clinic until the procedure is complete.
+At this stage you will be observed for a period of time and then may be allowed home.
+The pregnancy will be passed over a period of 1 to 6 hours.
+In some clinics or hospitals you are required to stay until the procedure is complete.